Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-\begin{dfn} Suppose that a real projective manifold $M$ is not complete affine or bihedral and let $M_{J}$ be a regular cover of the holonomy cover $M_{h}$ of $M$.
-Assume that $M$ has no two-sided submanifolds.
-Let $R$ be a hemispheric $3$-crescent with $I_R\cap M_J = I_R^o -\{x\}$ for $x \in I_R^o$.
-Then a compact submanifold $P$ covered by $R \cap M_J$ is called a {\em toral $\pi$-submanifold of type I}.
+\begin{definition} Suppose that a compact connected real projective manifold $M$ is neither complete affine nor bihedral, and let $M_{h}$ be the holonomy cover of $M$.
+Assume that $M$ has no two-faced submanifolds.
+Let $R$ be a hemispheric $3$-crescent with $I_R\cap M_h = I_R^o -\{x\}$ for $x \in I_R^o$.
+Then a compact submanifold $P$ covered by $R \cap M_h$ is called a {\em toral $\pi$-submanifold of type I}.

-Suppose that $\che M_{J}$ has no hemispheric crescent.
+Suppose that $\che M_{h}$ has no hemispheric crescent.
 (See Hypothesis \ref{hyp:nohem}.)
-Given $\Lambda(R)$ for a bihedral crescent $R$, we define the set $C_{R, x}$ as follows: Suppose that for some $x \in \SI^{3}$, we have
+Given $\Lambda(R)$ for a bihedral $3$-crescent $R$, we define the set $C_{R, x}$ as follows: Suppose that for some $x \in \SI^{3}$, we define

 Let $\Lambda'(R)$ be $\bigcup_{R'\in C_{R, x}} R'$ whenever $C_{R, x}$ is not empty and